Automated Workforce Capacity Planning in Private Equity

 - 1

-Revenue Institute builds a Private Equity - native AI system that ingests live deal flow from DealCloud, headcount and cost data from Salesforce and Allvue, and portfolio company performance metrics from your proprietary dashboards, then surfaces capacity constraints and staffing opportunities in real time.
+Revenue Institute builds a Private Equity-native AI system that ingests live deal flow from DealCloud, headcount and cost data from Salesforce and Allvue, and portfolio company performance metrics from your proprietary dashboards, then surfaces capacity constraints and staffing opportunities in real time.
 The system models workforce requirements across three distinct scenarios: deal pipeline (anticipated hires based on LOI stage and deal probability), active portfolio (current headcount, skill sets, and deployment costs), and add-on integration pipelines (talent redeployment opportunities across platform companies).

 - 2

-HR teams no longer manually reconcile data; instead, the AI flags when a Series B add-on acquisition will require specialized finance talent, highlights which portfolio companies have excess capacity available for secondment, and recommends cost-optimal staffing structures aligned with your fund deployment pace and management fee budget.
+HR teams no longer manually reconcile data; instead, the AI flags when a pending add-on acquisition will require specialized finance talent, highlights which portfolio companies have excess capacity available for secondment, and recommends cost-optimal staffing structures aligned with your fund deployment pace and management fee budget.
 The workflow shifts from reactive reporting to proactive capacity intelligence.

 - 3